actions/upload-pages-artifact/README.md

 At a minimum, GitHub Pages expects:
 - files to have read permission for the current user and the "Others" user role (e.g. `0744`, `0644`, `0444`)
-- directories to have read and execute permissions for the current user and the "Others" user role (e.g. `0755`, `0555`) Failure to do so will result in a `deployment_perms_error` when attempting to deploy your artifacts.
+- directories to have read and execute permissions for the current user and the "Others" user role (e.g. `0755`, `0555`)

+Failure to supply adequate permissions will result in a `deployment_perms_error` when attempting to deploy your artifacts to GitHub Pages.

 ```yaml
 ...